khanghugo/gchimp/README.md

 ### Planned features

 - [ ] A functional enough Wally to edit WAD files
-- [ ] Texture filters such as tiling because tiling is nice to preserve overall detail for highly scaled texture
+- [x] Texture filters such as tiling because tiling is nice to preserve overall detail for highly scaled texture
 - [ ] [map2prop](https://erty-gamedev.github.io/Docs-Map2Prop/) clone that hopefully goes open source before the original project

-## Build
+## Building

 After building the project, put `config.toml` from `dist` folder into the same folder as the binary `gchimp`